Our Mission

 “Wherever the people are well informed they can be trusted with their own government.” — Thomas Jefferson

-As debates about democracy grow more urgent at home and abroad, the Karsh Institute is expanding its reach, building partnerships across UVA and beyond, and advancing a clear, compelling vision of democracy’s promise.
-Its nonpartisan work prepares students for civic leadership, builds trust in institutions, and generates ideas and programs that strengthen democratic culture at every level.
+Through partnerships across UVA and beyond, the Institute advances a clear and compelling vision of democracy’s promise.
+Its work prepares students for civic leadership, builds trust in institutions, and generates ideas and programs that strengthen democratic culture at every level.

 Meet the Benefactors